Primary/Bristol: Compass Point Primary School & Early Years Centre

 Conway and Young, Fox in the Toilet Mapping Workshop, 2015.
 Photo: Conway and Young.

-Compass Point is part of Bristol City Council’s involvement in the Primary Capital Programme (PCP), a programme of school development that will renew at least half of all primary schools in England by 2022/2023.
+Compass Point is part of Bristol City Council’s involvement is part of Bristol City Council’s Primary/Bristol series of artist commissions for primary schools commissioned as part of the Primary Capital Education Programme.
 As part of the development artists Conway and Young have been commissioned by the Arnolfini to develop a new artwork for this new school.

 Conway and Young